elastic/integrations/packages/azure/docs/README.md

 The connection string required to communicate with Event Hubs.
 See [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for more information.

-A Blob Storage account is required to store/retrieve/update the offset or state of the Event Hub messages.
+A Blob Storage account is required to store/retrieve/update the offset or state of the event hub messages.
 This allows the integration to start back up at the spot that it stopped processing messages.

 `storage_account` :
 _string_